mneidhardt/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Course work for Data Science course.
+This is my GitHub repo for the Data Science course at Coursera.